 2. Bordeaux is easy to access

 With the high-speed train, it only takes a couple of hours to reach Bordeaux town centre from Paris town centre.
-It can’t be easier than that and it makes it possible to visit Bordeaux as a day trip from Paris by train.
-There’s also an international airport in Bordeaux if you’re coming from London for example.
+It can’t be easier than that, and it makes it possible to visit Bordeaux on a day trip from Paris by train.
+There’s also an international airport in Bordeaux if you’re coming from London, for example.

 Responsible travel tip: Travelling by train is a lot better for the environment than driving or flying!
 More tips on how to be a more responsible traveller.

-Bordeaux is one of these places where every building in the town centre is a monument
+Bordeaux is a beautiful city.
+It’s one of these places where every building in the town centre is a monument.

 We started with the cathedral and then walked to the river banks.
 Don’t miss Porte Cailhau on the way.
 In front of the beautiful Place de la Bourse, you can board a ferry boat to visit the city from the river.
 Our favourite place was the Place de la Comedie, where we stopped for the “apero” (pre-dinner drinks) and watched street artists.